pgaudit/set_user/README.md

 ###### Install ```set_user``` functions:

 Edit postgresql.conf and add ```set_user``` to the shared_preload_libraries
-line, optionally also setting block_alter_system and/or block_copy_program.
+line, optionally also changing custom settings as mentioned above.

 First edit postgresql.conf in your favorite editor: